Serving Street-Dwelling Individuals with Psychiatric disabilities: Outcomes of a Psychiatric Rehabilitation Clinical Trial

 Scholar Commons Citation

-Shern, Diane L.; Tsemberis, Sam; Anthony, William; and Lovell, Anne M., "Serving street-dwelling individuals with psychiatric disabilities: Outcomes of a psychiatric rehabilitation clinical trial" (2000).
+Shern, David L.; Tsemberis, Sam; Anthony, William; Lovell, Anne M.; Richmond, Linda; Felton, Chip J.; Winarski, Jim; and Cohen, Mikal, "Serving Street-Dwelling Individuals with Psychiatric disabilities: Outcomes of a Psychiatric Rehabilitation Clinical Trial" (2000).
 Mental Health Law & Policy Faculty Publications.
 261.